 What is Land Economy?

 Land Economy is the study of the use, development and management of the environment, land and other natural resources.
 It has at its core, the disciplines of Law and Economics and their application to the environment, broadly defined.
 Drawing primarily on theories and concepts from Economics and Law, students analyse how the private and public sector allocates resources, what implications this has for society and the environment, and why and how governments seek to affect individuals and companies and other countries.
 Though the analysis concentrates on economically advanced countries, there are significant opportunities to examine less developed countries and regions.

 What makes the Cambridge course in Land Economy so special?

 Cambridge is one of very few universities in the world to offer this course.
 The Land Economy course encourages you to develop an understanding of complex legal, economic, political and administrative questions.
 For example, how can the efficiency and profitability of industries dealing with the environment be improved?
 Can the law protect the Environment?
 What is climate change?
 How should private development objectives be balanced against the need to conserve social assets?
 Can the divisive effects of uneven economic development (whether within the nation, region or city) be evened out?
 In poor countries, what should governments do in the face of the explosive growth of urban areas and rural depopulation?

 How many students take Land Economy at Newnham and what options do they choose?

-Newnham aims to admit two students a year to read Land Economy.
+Newnham aims to admit up to four students a year to read Land Economy.

 How will I be taught at Newnham?

 The coursework and supervisions (in small groups) are supplemented by field trips within the UK.
 Recent visits have included an examination of the role of a major shopping centre in a new town, the redevelopment of the London Docklands, the economics and management of public and private forests, and the effectiveness of the public inquiry system and court system.

 The Department has a large number of research projects funded by foundations, research councils, government departments and international agencies.
 Findings from the research are publicised and serve to stimulate the teaching programme.